jbampton/Team/README.md

-#The Real Beast Team
+#The Real Beast Team :us:

 ###Founder, CTO and Lead Programmer

-- [The Real Beast](http://thebeast.me/about/) - Steak or Streak, ECC RAM Style
+- [The Real Beast](http://thebeast.me/about/) - Steak or Streak, ECC RAM Style :cancer:

 ###Consultant, Leadership and Business Strategy